AyaanZaveri/uber/README.md

 ## How to Use Swiftly

-Navigate to our website:
+Navigate to our website: https://swiftlytransit.vercel.app/rides

-Input starting and end locations in the navigation menu.
+Input starting and end locations in the navigation menu in the sidebar.

 Find varying routes with information including travel time, distance, and cost.